tytydraco/yessleep/out/Someone_died_infront_of_my_house_I_live_in_the_middle_of_nowhere.md

 But why did his journey end at the door of my house?

 What does this land—what do I—have to do with God?

--authors note, i first wrote it in spanish and then translated it to english by chatgpt, so sorry for translation errors.
-I just was lazy to re write everything in english.

-(If you want the spanish original version dm me)

-Oh and also its my first nosleep post so any tips on writing are very appreciated.